Handyfon/heartbeat/README.md

 - This module is not available in the module browser until the end of the month.
 <br>

-The less hp a character has the higher the visibility of the overlay.
 <h1>Images and Gifs:</h1>
 <div>
 Demonstration: